-Step off the ferry onto the isle of Iona which has been one of the most sacred places of Christianity in Scotland since it St. Columba came there in AD 563.
-Iona Abbey was a focal point for the spread of Christianity throughout Scotland, It remains an important place in worship and pilgrimage.
+Step off the ferry onto the isle of Iona which has been one of the most sacred places of Christianity in Scotland since St. Columba arrived there in AD 563.
+Iona Abbey was a focal point for the spread of Christianity throughout Scotland.
+It remains an important place in worship and pilgrimage.